nasa/harmony-browse-image-generator/README.md

         params: Optional[dict], A dictionary with the following keys:

-            mime: Optional[str], MIME type of the output image (default: 'image/png'). any string that contains 'jpeg' will return a jpeg image, otherwise create a png.
+            mime: [str], MIME type of the output image (default: 'image/png'). any string that contains 'jpeg' will return a jpeg image, otherwise create a png.

             crs: Optional[dict], Target image's Coordinate Reference System.
                  A dictionary with 'epsg', 'proj4' or 'wkt' key.

             scale_extent: Optional[dict], Scale Extents for the image.
-The dictionary contains "x" and "y" keys each with value which is dictionary of "min", "max" values in the same units as the crs. e.g.: { "x": { "min": 0.5, "max": 125 }, "y": { "min": 52, "max": 75.22 } }
+This dictionary contains "x" and "y" keys each whose value which is a dictionary of "min", "max" values in the same units as the crs. e.g.: { "x": { "min": 0.5, "max": 125 }, "y": { "min": 52, "max": 75.22 } }